zazuko/build-your-vocabularies/README.md

    * add their prefix/namespace pairs in [src/prefixes.ts](src/prefixes.ts)
    * if necessary, set up their fetch routine in [`build/overrides.ts`](build/overrides.ts)
    * see [here](https://github.com/zazuko/rdf-vocabularies/blob/master/overrides.ts) for examples of various overrides
-   * local vocabularies can be created in [src/vocabulary](src/vocabulary) as RDF sources
+   * local vocabularies can be added as RDF sources in a local directory, such as `src/vocabulary`, and then linked to `file:` URIs in the overrides file.
+See the [example]([/example/build/overrides.ts#L17](https://github.com/zazuko/build-your-vocabularies/blob/example/build/overrides.ts#L17))
 3. `npm run fetch`
    * optionally call as `npm run fetch -- <prefix>` to fetch+process only one
 4. Customise this readme